This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Senior management committee highlights

-This section highlights the work of senior management committees during 2013–14.
-Appendix 8 has details of membership and terms of reference for the various committees.
+This section highlights the work of senior management committees during 2014–15.
+Appendix eight has details of membership and the terms of reference for the various committees.

 Chief Executive Officer's Management Advisory Group

-- working with KPMG on the review of the federal courts
+- continued work with the Attorney-General's Department on the review of the federal courts

 Audit and Risk Committee

-During 2013–14, the Committee considered a range of issues, including the Court's internal audit plan, strategic risk and fraud risk treatments, business continuity.
+During 2014–15, the Committee considered a range of issues, including the Court's internal audit plan, strategic risk and fraud risk treatments and business continuity.
 It also provided oversight of the Australian National Audit Office and internal audit report recommendations.

 National Consultative Committee